Skip to main content

 What you will study

-The Master of Psychology (Clinical) requires completing 96 credit points.
+The Master of Psychology (Clinical) requires the successful completion of at least 96 credit points as specified below.
 Unless otherwise indicated, each subject is valued at six credit points.

 • Practicum (12 credit points)